portfolio

 Key Takeaways

-Just because your get-away home is a sail boat, doesn’t mean you have to conform to the traditions of nautical interiors.
-An unexpected palette and interesting mix of materials makes this ‘home’ personal and special to our client family.
+Just because your getaway home is a sailboat, it doesn’t mean you have to conform to the traditions of nautical interiors.
+An unexpected palette and interesting mix of materials makes this home personal and special to our client’s family.

 Completing a yacht project with a deadline to depart the Northeast before the weather turns bad is far more intense than a home project.
-Once the captain sets his schedule, the race is on to complete before she sets sail and everyone works alongside each other in a small space to complete their punchlist.
+Once the captain sets his schedule, the race is on to finish before she sets sail, and everyone works alongside each other in a small space to complete their punch list.
 Gone are the opportunities to return to the house to tweak one more thing or install a backordered item.
 When she’s gone, she won’t return until next spring.
 Game on!